dmulyalin/ttp_templates/docs/ttp_templates/get.bgp_communities.md

-Template to parse Juniper Junos BGP community configuration from `show configuration policy-options community | display set`.
+Template to parse Juniper Junos BGP community configuration from `show configuration policy-options community | display inheritance | display set`.

 Returns a normalized list of dictionaries with `value`, `type`, and `name` keys.
 Each concrete community value is returned as a separate dictionary;